 State of Linux Gaming in 2021

-A decade ago, there were only a handful of native Linux AAA games available in the market.
-The only native AAA game that I can remember back then was Amnesia, and the rest were indie games where the majority are fairly new and are made under the FOSS license where most development are done as a hobby.
+A decade ago, only a handful of native Linux AAA games were available in the market.
+The only native AAA game that I can remember back then was Amnesia, and the rest were indie games where the majority were fairly new, under the FOSS license, and made as a hobby.